During your stay in hospital (or before you go into hospital, if it's a planned stay), hospital staff will discuss and plan with you:

 Speak to the hospital staff who arranged your discharge.

-Read more about the NHS complaints process.
+Read more about how to complain to the NHS.